410735038/DriveAtHome/README.md

 ---
 ## reference
-The AR resource is reference from [here](https://github.com/jayantjain100/Augmented-Reality), it's so amazing, I learns a lot!
+The AR resource is reference from [here](https://github.com/jayantjain100/Augmented-Reality), it's so amazing, I learn a lot!

 Openpose we're using [Mediapipe](https://mediapipe.dev/), it's so convienient for laptop user.